Kisapmata (film): Reception

+Critical response

+In an article on the 7th Metro Manila Film Festival, Elliott Stein found the performance of Vic Silayan memorable but the film's direction to be heavy-handed.

-Mel Tobias included the film in his collection One Hundred Acclaimed Tagalog Movies and wrote "this complex and remarkably modulated film may be de Leon's finest work."
-Noel Vera, writing for BusinessWorld, called Kisapmata "easily Mike de Leon's masterpiece" and "one of the greatest Filipino films".
-Similarly, critic Oggs Cruz considered the film de Leon's "masterpiece" and went on to say "the characters in de Leon's films are real human beings – they work, they interact with other people, they have needs and ambitions.
+Upon the release of its restoration, the film saw positive retrospective reviews from Filipino critics.
+Noel Vera, writing for BusinessWorld, called Kisapmata "easily Mike de Leon's masterpiece" and "one of the greatest Filipino films."
+Similarly, Oggs Cruz considered the film de Leon's "masterpiece" going on to say "the characters in de Leon's films are real human beings – they work, they interact with other people, they have needs and ambitions.
 It is that factor that turns this nightmare even far more chilling that Hitchcock's masterpiece [Psycho]."

 Accolades

+At the 7th Metro Manila Film Festival, Kisapmata won ten of the festival awards: Best Film, Best Director, Best Story, Best Screenplay, Best Actor (Silayan), Best Supporting Actor (Ilagan), Best Supporting Actress (Solis), Best Editing, Best Production Design, and Best Sound Engineering.
+It also won the Gawad Urian awards for Best Actor, Best Supporting Actor, Best Supporting Actress, Best Cinematography, Best Production Design, Best Music, and Best Sound.